andlun57/circular-year-planner/readme.txt

 == Changelog ==

 = 1.1 - 2025-11-12 =
-* Rebrand från Circular Year Planner till Planly
+* Rebrand from Circular Year Planner to Planly
-* Ändrat plugin-namn till Planly
+* Changed plugin name to Planly
-* Uppdaterat alla användargränssnittssträngar
+* Updated all user interface strings
-* Ändrat shortcode från [circular_year_planner] till [planly]
+* Changed shortcode from [circular_year_planner] to [planly]
-* Förbättrat översättningar (svenska och engelska)
+* Improved translations (Swedish and English)
-* Fixat stora bokstäver i färgschema-alternativ
+* Fixed capitalization in color scheme options

 = 1.0.22 - 2025-10-26 =
 * Fixed color scheme functionality - color schemes now properly apply to the calendar